BrewBlox/brewblox-boilerplate/README.md

-# Boilerplate code for Brewblox service implementations
+# Boilerplate code for Brewblox services

 There is some boilerplate code involved when creating a Brewblox service.
 This repository can be used as a template to get started.